FUEL4EP/Creality_Ender_3_S1_Pro/Readme.md

 - **UPDATE 05th Dec 2022**: There is a new firmware [Ender-3 S1_Pro_HWv24S1_301_SWV2.0.8.24F4_FDM_LASER](https://img.staticdj.com/7dd7a212124f0e7c8153fdfbe741d140.zip) available at the Creality site since 29th Nov 2022.
 I've not yet tested this new version.
 I will do this within a couple of days and report it here.
 - **UPDATE 06th Dec 2022**: The firmware binaries of the release on 1st Sept 2022 and 29th November are identical: 2.0.8.24F4.
 I've no idea why Creality did a new release for no obvious reason.
 - **UPDATE 07th Dec 2022**: The Creality firmware updates dated 01.Sep.2022 and 29.Nov.2022 are differing just in the Readme.txt's installation instructions for the display firmware.
 Please follow the instructions of the latest released firmware version.
+-    **UPDATE 17th FEB 2023**: Creality released a new firmware version [Ender-3 S1_Pro_HWv24S1_301_SWV2.0.8.26F4_FDM_LASER](https://img.staticdj.com/7659d8c703ce7d0f7072d58b7f4b5f13.zip) on 2nd Feb 2023.
+Happily, this firmware version is fixing the XYZ distance from the nozzle to the probe trigger-point.
-- So far I used the version  [Ender-3 S1_Pro_HWv24S1_301_SWV2.0.8.24F4_FDM_LASER 29 Nov.
-2022](https://img.staticdj.com/7dd7a212124f0e7c8153fdfbe741d140.zip)
+- So far I used the version  [Ender-3 S1_Pro_HWv24S1_301_SWV2.0.8.26F4_FDM_LASER](https://img.staticdj.com/7659d8c703ce7d0f7072d58b7f4b5f13.zip)
-- Install the firmware according this YouTube video ['Service tutorial Ender- 3 S1 Pro flash the mainboard and screen firmware'](https://www.youtube.com/watch?v=NmoRRFW4zTc&t=81s)
+- Install the firmware according this YouTube video ['Service tutorial Ender- 3 S1 Pro flash the mainboard and screen firmware'](https://www.youtube.com/watch?v=_axl9OhRV1k)
 - Please note also the [Release Notes](./Release_Notes_of_firmware.png) in [Creality's release page](https://www.creality.com/pages/download-ender-3-s1-pro)

 ## IMPORTANT